Police release video of man with AR-15 going on shooting spree

 One portion of the surveillance footage showed the suspect crouching behind a parked SUV with his rifle aimed toward the street in "an apparent ambush attempt," police said.

-Responding officers called for backup when the suspect, armed with both an AK-47 and a handgun, began firing at them, the department told ABC News.
+Responding officers called for backup when the suspect, armed with both an AR-15 and a handgun, began firing at them, the department told ABC News.

 Police say Freeman shot and killed his neighbor, Jeffrey Kempf, after mistaking him for an officer.